 In Archangel’s Consort Elena is called to the scene of grisly murders in order to discover that someone, possibly Raphael’s mother, is causing supernatural havoc in the world.
 It also appears Elena is being intentionally targetted by this person.
 Raphael is hunting for his mother’s sleeping place in an attempt to circumvent catastrophe.

 Spoiler alert for book two!
-Lijuan was attacked by all the other archangels and her physical being was ‘killed’ at the end of Archangel’s Kiss, but Lijuan lived as a non-corporeal being due to her evolution.
-Early in Archangel’s Consort it is revealed that Lijuan has taken up a corporeal form once again by choice.
+Archangels attacked Lijuan.
+They killed her physical being at the end of Archangel’s Kiss, but Lijuan lived non-corporeally due to her evolution.
+Archangel’s Consort revealed that Lijuan became corporeal again by choice.
 This really peeved me as Lijuan had been painted as someone who was so bored with her endless existence that change would have been welcome.
 I felt that while it was inevitable for Lijuan to return and meddle, this should have taken quite some time while she explored the endless possibilities of her new powers and non-corporeal form.
 Other series have dabbled with this idea, including Stargate SG1 with Daniel Jackson and Angel with Cordelia.
 Neither series handled it well in my opinion, and any author needs to approach this concept with extreme caution.

 Supporting characters are diverse in nature and all have their flaws, which prevents them from becoming two dimensional.
 It appears Singh has plans to develop them further in this story arc.

-The Guild Hunter series is recommended for paranormal romance readers who enjoy action beyond that of soapie dramas.
+I recommend The Guild Hunter series for paranormal romance readers who enjoy action beyond that of soapie dramas.
 The explicit content would definitely give this book a rating of MA, however, so it is not for young readers.

-This article was previously published in Dark Matter issue 3, April 2011, and predated on this website to reflect the original publication date.
+This article previously published in Dark Matter issue 3, April 2011.
+This website predated this post to reflect the original publication date.